Dubuque housing rehab initiative lands $175,000 grant to help expand program

 Four Mounds program manager Becky Bodish said the houses these participants will renovate will be identified through teaming with Community Housing Initiatives and the City of Dubuque.
 Newer partners, like Dubuque’s True North and Habitat for Humanity, will assist as well.

 Partners already have helped to identify participants for these programs, according to Goodmann Miller.
-She said there already is a wait list for the second semester.
+She said there already is a waiting list for the second semester.